canyon289/canyon289.github.io/dev/content/clippaths.md

 Once defined in the defs section the clip path can be applied to an element by adding a **clip-path** attribute on the element.
 The blue is removed from the example code for code clarity.
+[ref] While sample bl.ocks are great sometimes when going through them it's hard to isolate the specific feature I'm trying to learn from all the other functionality[/ref]

 ```javascript
 g.append("circle")